simple-crypto/simple-website/organization.md

 * <strong><em>Gold sponsoring.</em></strong> The code starts is used by a sponsor.
-For a period of X years, the sponsoring enables its integration under a non-copyleft license, while the code remains available under a copyleft license for non commercial use, which we denote as dual licensing.
+For a period of X years, the sponsoring enables its integration under a non-copyleft license, while the code remains available under a copyleft license for open source developments, which we denote as dual licensing.
 During this period, the detection of security flaws and bugs goes through a separate incident response process, following standard responsible disclosure practice.
 Bugs are first communicated to the association and forwarded